mcarvin8/prepare-salesforce-sandboxes/README.md

-# Prepare Sandboxes
+# Prepare Salesforce Sandboxes
 Python scripts which uses Simple Salesforce to create, refresh, and delete sandboxes.

 The environment requires Python 3 and the Salesforce CLI (`sf`).

-This [Salesforce issue](https://issues.salesforce.com/issue/a028c00000x9ZiUAAU/release-of-selective-sandbox-access-delayed) with Public Groups in sandboxes has been resolved with API version 61.
+> This [Salesforce issue](https://issues.salesforce.com/issue/a028c00000x9ZiUAAU/release-of-selective-sandbox-access-delayed) with Public Groups in sandboxes has been resolved with API version 61.
 The simple salesforce connection must be established at API version 61 in order for `ActivationUserGroupId` to be present in the Tooling API.
 The scripts should connect to your Production org at the latest API version supported.

 ## Authenticate to Production using the Salesforce CLI